Updated: Apr 17

-As a fiber derived from wood pulp, it is no surprise that the more negligent methods of viscose production (of which are the majority) contribute majorly to large scale deforestation.
+The vast majority of viscose producers worldwide do not have a reputation for meeting high environmental standards.
+As a fiber derived from wood pulp, it is no surprise that the more negligent methods of viscose production contribute majorly to large scale deforestation, including that of ancient forests.
 To rub salt in the planetary wound, the chemicals used in viscose production are horrendous.
-This recipe includes carbon disulphide (CS2), a volatile chemical solvent used also in pesticides.
+This toxic cocktail includes dangerous amounts of carbon disulphide (CS2), a volatile chemical solvent used also in pesticides.
 CS2 is highly toxic, and acute exposure has been known to cause psychosis, decreased sperm count, and dementia, just to name a few.

 So, Is Ecovero Better Than Normal Viscose?

-Compared to nasty generic viscose, EcoVero has a 50% lower water impact.
+Compared to nasty generic viscose, EcoVero's eco responsible production process has a 50% lower water impact compared generic viscose.
 In addition to this impressive statistic, the water they do use is cleaned and returned to nature.

 EcoVero and Its Effects on Air Quality

-Compared to your run of the mill unregulated viscose textile, EcoVero™ produces up to 50% lower CO2 emissions into the air.
+Compared to your run of the mill unregulated viscose textile, Higg Material Sustainability Index (tools provided by the Sustainable Apparel Coalition) have calculated that this fiber production method produces up to 50% lower CO2 emissions into the air.